 Ameraucana Chicks for Sale

 You can typically find Ameraucana chicken for sale from reputable hatcheries and private breeders.
 Expect to pay anywhere from $8 to $25 per chick.
 Prices can be higher for show-quality stock.
-For a detailed budget, see our complete first-year cost breakdown.
-Many people also wonder about the return on investment; we have a full economic analysis of backyard egg production to help you decide.
 When looking for Ameraucana chicks for sale, be aware of the difference between hatchery and breeder lines.

-Many people start their chicken journey by buying Tractor Supply chickens.
-So, what breeds does Tractor Supply sell?
+Many people start their chicken journey by buying chicks from farm supply stores during “Chick Days.”
+What breeds do these stores sell?
 During chick days, you will almost certainly find bins labeled “Ameraucana,” “Americana,” or “Araucana.”
 It is critical to know that these are, in 99.9% of cases, Easter Eggers.
-Tractor Supply and similar stores buy from large hatcheries that produce these popular hybrids.
+Farm supply stores buy from large hatcheries that produce these popular hybrids.
 They are hardy, fun chickens that will lay colorful eggs, but they are not purebred Ameraucanas.
 If you want a true Ameraucana that conforms to the APA standard, you will need to seek out a reputable breeder or a hatchery that specifically sells purebreds.

-- Finding Local Breeders: Start by searching online for “NPIP certified Ameraucana breeders in YourState”.
+To find local breeders, start by searching online for “NPIP certified Ameraucana breeders in [Your State]”.
 Check the directory on the Ameraucana Breeders Club website.
-Don’t forget social media groups and local farm marketplaces—they can be goldmines for finding small-scale, passionate breeders in your region.
+Don’t forget social media groups and local farm marketplaces.
+They can be goldmines for finding small-scale, passionate breeders in your region.

-- Check Local Regulations: Before you buy a single chick, you must understand your local laws.
+Check Local Regulations: Before you buy a single chick, you must understand your local laws.
 Many cities and suburban HOAs have specific regulations for backyard chickens.
 Check your city or county’s municipal code online for rules regarding flock size, whether roosters are permitted, and coop setback requirements from property lines.
-A quick call to your local planning department can save you a huge headache later.

 Frequently Asked Questions About Ameraucana Chickens